 So maybe you do need a web developer.
 How do you choose the right one?

-It’s important to be sure you choose a web developer who is a good fit for you.
+It’s important to be sure you choose a web developer or web agency who is a good fit for you.

 You need to make sure you understand each other, and that either party can move on if it isn’t a good fit.

 - Do they listen to you?
 Do they understand your concerns?